 In business environment, your market dynamics are often subject to quick changes since new technology inventions are sprouting up almost every day.
-As people start exploring new and better options, their demands change, expectations increase, and businesses must cope with them to ensure their long-term presence in the market.
+As people start exploring better options, their demands change, expectations increase, and businesses must cope with them to ensure their long-term presence in the market.
 But how?
 Agility is the answer to this complex question.

 Building an agile organization is the key to effectively manage all the change which, also, helps companies reduce their loss ratios.